phnazari/GeometricAutoencoder/README.md

 ## Converting ParametricUMAP (UMAP AE) to a PyTorch Model
 In order to run our novel diagnostics on a ParametricUMAP autoencoder, it needs to be converted from a TensorFlow model to a PyTorch model.
 This can be done via the `convert()` function in the `exp/actions.py` file.

+# Bibtex
+If you use our work, please cite the following publication:

+    @InProceedings{pmlr-v202-nazari23a,
+      title = {Geometric Autoencoders - What You See is What You Decode}, author = {Nazari, Philipp and Damrich, Sebastian and Hamprecht, Fred A}, booktitle = {Proceedings of the 40th International Conference on Machine Learning}, year = {2023},
+      volume = {202},
+      }